nss-evening-cohort-19/pos-system-pos-power/README.md

 This state of the art system:
   - Has different interfaces for Admins (HHPnW employees) & customers!
-  - Requires login for all users through Google Authentication
+  - Requires login for all users through Google Authentication.
   - Is composed of:
-      1. A home page with links to View Orders, Create Orders, View Revenue (Admin), Book Talent (Admin)
+      1. A Home Page with links to the View Orders Page, Create Orders Page, View Revenue Page (Admin), Book Talent Page (Admin).
-      2.
+      2. A Nav Bar with links to the Home Page, View Orders Page, Create Order Page, Menu Page, Talent Booking Page (View Upcoming Shows for Customers).
+      3. A View Orders Page with the ability to filter on All Orders, Open Orders and Closed Orders.
+          - Users can see Order Details (Order Detail Page) for each order, edit each order and delete each order.